Taylor Swift endorses Kamala Harris for president

 The group, which Swift is not affiliated with and has thousands of followers on X, raised more than $122K during its two-hour kickoff call in August.
 Speakers included Massachusetts Democratic Sen. Elizabeth Warren and singer Carole King.

-“We believe Harris-Walz will fight for our rights and the rights of our loved ones, and help make this country safer for everyone,” Carly Long, communications director of Swifties for Kamala, previously told CNN.
+“We believe Harris-Walz will fight for our rights and the rights of our loved ones, and help make this country safer for everyone,” Irene Kim, communications director of Swifties for Kamala, previously told CNN.

 CNN’s Elizabeth Wagmeister and Kate Sullivan contributed to this report.